V-Ray for 3ds Max → V-Ray for Cinema 4D — Keep Every Material

 Cross-Renderer Conversion: V-Ray to Corona

 One of MAX2C4D's strongest features is cross-renderer conversion.
-If you don't have VRay for C4D installed — or if you simply prefer Corona — MAX2C4D automatically converts all V-Ray materials to their native Corona equivalents.
-This is not a lossy fallback; it's a full property-level mapping between the two renderers.
+If you don't have V-Ray for Cinema 4D installed — or if you simply prefer Corona — MAX2C4D automatically converts all V-Ray materials to their native Corona equivalents.
+Not a lossy fallback; a full property-level mapping between the two renderers.

 V-Ray (Source)Corona (Target)